Okerew/okrolearn/README.md

 <br>
 `from okrolearn import *`
 <br>
-Note gpu and jit compilation is not yet supported.
+Note gpu and jit compilation are not yet supported.